without Internet Explorer,

 in 1280 x 960 resolution

-As consistent as Skyfire's catalogue may be, their debut LP Timeless Departure is the antithesis of the balance displayed in their later work.
-The keys are overbearing, bombastic, and loud.
-The vocals are weak and buried in the mix.
-Many of the tracks are far too long for their own good.
-With all of these shortcomings stacked against Timeless Departure, it still reigns supreme in my opinion as Skyfire's best work.
+As consistent as Skyfire's catalogue may be, their debut, Timeless Departure is the antithesis of the sonic balance displayed on their later material.
+The keys are overbearing and upfront, with the vocals weak and buried in the mix.
+With all of these shortcomings stacked against Timeless Departure, it still reigns supreme as Skyfire's best work.

 I must say, from the perspective of a wide-ranged music enthusiast, this album is nearly perfect.
 Timeless Departure combines the elements of orchestral music, death/black metal, and symphonic metal in complete harmony.

 The opening track grips your attention with a melodic/classical introduction., seemingly setting the stage for a full on-assault.
 However good the next track may be, we only see the album's true power beginning with 'The Universe Unveils'., which introduces agonizing shrieks into the orchestral bombast, perfectly playing off of each other.

 Think that 'catchy' songs are only endemic to the field of pop music?
 Think again.
 This album gripped me with complex, yet memorable melodies in epic sequences; I cannot get enough!
 Yet with this 'catchy-ness', Skyfire still manages to maintain highly skilled musicianship, and not compromise the power of their music.
 The lyrics are exceedingly meaningful, which can be told by the tone of the music, as well as the screams expressing the very fabric of desolation and a mindset of the apocalypse.
 Amazingly, this music is fun to listen to, high quality, and meaningful at the same time!
 Shocked?